The Xochitl gonzalez Scholarship

 Who is eligible

-This scholarship is for one Black fiction writer of any gender or gender identity.
+This scholarship is for one Diasporican writer of any gender.
+Diasporican refers to people of Puerto Rican descent who live outside of Puerto Rico and identify with the Puerto Rican diaspora.
 You must be over twenty-one by the retreat’s beginning to apply.

 Goal of the scholarship